great-expectations/great_expectations/docs/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_sql_datasource.md

 <SectionSpecifyTheDatasourceClassAndModule />

-### 5. Add the SimpleSqlAlchemy Execution Engine to your Datasource configuration
+### 5. Add the SqlAlchemy Execution Engine to your Datasource configuration

 <SectionAddTheExecutionEngineToYourDatasourceConfiguration />